huw-morris-lab/imputation/README.md

 The TOPMed imputation server and reference panel has also recently been made available: https://imputation.biodatacatalyst.nhlbi.nih.gov/.
 I am not sure what population groups are - ALL vs. Mixed

 	Ref panel: TOPMed
 	rsq filter: OFF
 	Phasing: Eagle v2.4
 	Population: All
 	Mode: Quality control and imputation

+The TOPMed reference panel is in hg38 but the server automatically lifts over your data. https://imputationserver.readthedocs.io/en/latest/getting-started/#build